Orvieto and Its Hidden Treasurers

-The Duomo dates back from 1290 and has a beautiful mosaic façade.
+The Duomo dates back to 1290 and has a beautiful mosaic façade.
 It sits in the main part of town and can be seen down from the narrow streets.
 We spent about an hour walking around inside before heading out to explore the small, narrow cobblestone streets.
-As always, my obsession for the wooden doors of Italy continued in Orvieto.
+As always, my obsession with the wooden doors of Italy continued in Orvieto.

 Underground World (sounds mysterious)

 Orvieto also contains an underground world.
 The town sits atop a vast underground network of Etruscan-era caves, wells, and tunnels.
 We took a guided 1.5-hour tour of the medieval caves which offer a glimpse into how these ancient Italians lived.
 There were remains of an old olive press and we learned that they raised pigeons for food in case they were ever to fall under attack.
 Our guide told us that even today they serve pigeon (Piccione) dishes in many of the Orvieto restaurants.